mshow34jt/JACT/README.md

 # JACT
 Job Anomaly Continuous Testing
-The Content of the documetation is posted in the wiki here:
+The Content of the documentation is posted in the wiki here:
 https://github.com/mshow34jt/JACT/wiki